 Your strategy for success will also rely on prioritising your current clients, managing your reputation and securing those all important testimonials.
 Effective time management is worth a mention here.
 There are tools within business pages (on most social media platforms) that allow you to manage your invested time.
 We would actively discourage bombarding your audience with too many posts/information at once, just because you have the time free; an audience can soon disengage if overwhelmed.
 Use your time to schedule your posts, then get on with the rest of your week, knowing that your social media posts are being drip fed to your audience.
 This allows you to invest your digital activity time, more productively, for example by responding to post comments and securing leads.

-With dedication and passion, it’s absolutely possible to achieve the celebrant business of your dreams.
+With dedication and passion, it’s absolutely possible to achieve the full time celebrant business of your dreams.
 Time to get started, motivated and excited about your business, it’s in your power to be as successful as you desire!

 Jennifer is the Director of the leading celebrant training company, The Academy of Modern Celebrancy as well as the Founder of The Celebrant Directory, supporting over 600 celebrants globally.